hspain/CDLApp/readme.md

 You can then use the JWT token provided and pass it as an Authentication: Bearer token for subsequently authenticated requests.
 All CRUD functions outside of GETs are authenticated.

+#### Continuous Integration/Deployment

+This app is configured with continuous integration to a staging server on Azure.
+Any commits made to this repository will automatically be built using Azure DevOps and deployed to the Azure Web App with pertinent notifications going out to my email.

 ### Development Process

 #### Modeling